Summer Financial Aid

 To be eligible for federal financial aid during the summer semester

-- You must enroll in at least 3 hours through an official KU program
+- You must enroll in at least 3 hours through an official KU program (graduate students who are considered half-time at less than three hours may also qualify).

 - You must be meeting satisfactory academic progress (SAP) standards.
 If you have become ineligible but have experienced extenuating circumstances, you may file an appeal.